bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ## Results from earlier rounds

-To examine the strength of our models, we let them predict already played rounds and compare their results with the average score of all human Fantasy players.<sup>3</sup> The results from gameweek 13 to 17 are displayed in the table below:
+To examine the strength of our models, we let them predict already played rounds and compare their results with the average score of all human Fantasy players.<sup>3</sup> The number of points achieved by the models in gameweek 13 to 17 is displayed in the table below:

 <img class="dark-theme-image" src="/assets/models-performance-dark.png" />
 <img class="light-theme-image" src="/assets/models-performance.png" />